ablmz/AbschlussProject-EndToEnd-DS-Project-/README.md

       2. Clicking and Expanding more reviews.
       3.
 google_scrap_v3:
-      1. Scroll down all Google maps review - Function added.
+      1. Scroll down all Google maps review - Function added and minor changes in whole code.

 google_scrap_v4:
+      1. Expanding All reviews in Google maps ( with use of Selenium) and minor changes in whole code.